DistributedCollective/sovryn-builder-portal/smart-contracts/bitocracy/README.md

 ## 1. [Staking](staking.md)

-The staking contract involde a set of modules linked to proxies through the [ModulesProxy](https://github.com/DistributedCollective/Sovryn-smart-contracts/blob/7196ecbc4c20a7d215ab0eb1539d44d68a686020/contracts/proxy/modules/Readme.md) implementation.
+The staking contract involve a set of modules linked to proxies through the [ModulesProxy](https://github.com/DistributedCollective/Sovryn-smart-contracts/blob/7196ecbc4c20a7d215ab0eb1539d44d68a686020/contracts/proxy/modules/Readme.md) implementation.

 The StakingModuleProxy contract (named `ModulesProxy`) is itself a logic for the `StakingProxy` contract because its the storage is used.